-Its no secret how much I love my Cricut Maker and paper crafting, my mind is literally bursting with ideas for the year ahead and its incredible to have a machine that makes it all happen and come to life.
+It’s no secret how much I love my Cricut Maker and paper crafting.
+My mind is literally bursting with ideas for the year ahead and its incredible to have a machine that makes it all happen and come to life.
 I know!
-I am like a walking Cricut advert.
-But I can’t describe how much I love getting an idea and being able to just bring it to life so easily.
+I thought a simple paper cut tutorial was in order.

-But I think I have been running ahead of some of you guys, getting all giddy and forgetting that some of us are new to the Cricut Design Space.
-I have had a few messages asking for simple more basic Cricut tutorials.
+But I think I have been running ahead of some of you guys.
+Getting all giddy and forgetting that some of us are new to the Cricut Design Space.
+I have had a few messages asking for a simple more basic Cricut paper cut tutorial.
 And simple can still look effective right?

-I chose elephants for my family paper cut but could have used any animals.
-This cut is reversed to my letter paper cut I made the letter by attaching images in the Cricut Design Space and cutting the letter out as a cut.
-This paper cut is made by slicing into a square image in the design space leaving a silhouette paper cut.
+I chose elephants, but could have used any animals.
+This cut is reversed to the letter paper cut I made.
+That was created by attaching images in the Cricut Design Space and cutting the letter out as a cut.
+Where this cut is made by slicing into a square image in the design space leaving a silhouette paper cut.

-Check out the step by step Cricut tutorial vlog and tips below to see just how I made this easy beginner paper cut.
+Check out the step by step tutorial vlog and tips below.

 - For this paper cut I have cut into a square piece of card stock as my base for the project.
 If you are framing in a square or oblong frame keep your project in the correct proportion.
 But don’t worry too much about the size until you cut.
 You just need to keep the overall shape right as you cut your image.